Kevin5057/7_kevin/README.md

 - Student

 # About me 📌
-im from Indonesia, bandung. i’ve work as bot developer for 1 year and work in Bellshade as Web Team and HTML-CSS Team. my full name is Vincent Devon Saerang, 14 years old
+im from Indonesia, bandung. i’ve work as bot developer for 6 month and work in [`Vins Development`] as Staff Team. my full name is Kevin Dharma, 13 years old.
 - start coding in `2021`
 - my first program using [`JavaScript`]